syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Unicode

-Unicode is a standard used to encode all the languages of the world in computers.
-EditControl fully supports serializing and displaying Unicode characters.
+`Unicode` is a standard used to encode all the languages of the world in computers.
 All Unicode text is saved in UTF-8 format, by default.
-Moving Unicode text between EditControl and other Word Processing software programs is also straightforward through Copy or Paste clipboard functions.
 Essential Edit also supports handling of all other text encoding formats specified in the System.Text.Encoding class like ASCII, UTF7, UTF8 and BigEndianUnicode.

 The following screenshot illustrates the use of Chinese, Arabic, Hindi, Russian and Greek text in the EditControl.

 ![](Editing-Features_images/Editing-Features_img14.jpeg)

-A sample which demonstrates the above features is available in the below sample installation path.
+N> Refer to the following sample link that demonstrates the `Unicode` support in EditControl.

-Installation Location\Syncfusion\Essential Studio\Version Number\Windows\Edit.Windows\Samples\Text Operations\Unicode
+C:\Users\&lt;User&gt;\AppData\Local\Syncfusion\Essential Studio\Version Number\Windows\Edit.Windows\Samples\Text Operations\Unicode